 - Bloodwork to rule out infection.

-Comparing patient pain before and after surgery is an important part of diagnosis.
-Pain must have either continued or worsened in order to qualify as a diagnosis of post laminectomy syndrome.
+Comparing patient pain before and after surgery is an important part of the diagnosis.
+The pain must have either continued or worsened in order to qualify for a diagnosis of post-laminectomy syndrome.

 Treating Post Laminectomy Syndrome

 Treatment for post-laminectomy syndrome can vary depending on the cause and severity of symptoms.
 Options for treatment include oral or injected medication, physical therapy, and spinal cord stimulation (SCS).
 Common medications include pain relievers, including narcotics, and steroids.
 As in many other conditions, the least invasive options should be evaluated before more invasive methods should be considered.
 In some cases, surgery to fix an underlying condition or surgical error may be necessary.
 For some people, alternative therapies like acupuncture, therapeutic massage, and mindfulness can bring relief to their pain.

 Disability Evaluation of Post Laminectomy Syndrome